 This project taught me how important is colour in an illustration.
 After I sent the first final illustration to the client, it looked rather ‘dark’ and a almost night-scene, something which I didn’t intend on.
-I intended on a bright and colourful sky, but it didn’t look this way.
-After editing the piece digitally this was corrected, but it showed me just how important colour and communication work together.
+After editing the piece digitally, it shows just how important colour and communication work together.

-If you’re not confident with colour, give yourself more time when producing your colour sketches.
-If the colour sketch is signed-off by the client, it’s important that you stick to it when producing the final illustration – as it can’t go wrong if you do!
+If your not familiar with colour schemes like triadic colours, give yourself more time when producing your colour sketches.
+When the colour sketch receives sign off by the client, it’s important that you stick to it when producing the final illustration.

 Every part of an illustration project is important, from creating the final illustration and absolutely nailing it, but an illustration’s development is the most crucial stage in my eyes.